j3ffyang/openstack-based-datacenter/InstallAndConfigureOpenvpn.markdown

 ## Install the 2nd OpenVPN on r83x5u08 [IP Planning](IPPlanning.markdown)

-Server configuration and client configuration can be found at [the 2nd OpenVPN](samples/openvpn2_conf/)
+Server configuration and client configuration can be found at [the 2nd OpenVPN configurations](samples/openvpn2_conf/).
+The value of gateway IP and range of IPs within "server-bridge" are different.